-Building Relevance in Emerging Customer Segments - Retail and SME informed by customer feedback, including the third phase of the #Nisare campaign supporting sole proprietors by removing bank-to-mobile charges for small businesses.
-Additionally, the mobile banking app now offers short-term loans, providing 30-day credit and buy-now-pay-later options through partnerships with select vendors.
+Building Relevance in Emerging Customer Segments - Retail and SME

+With respect to the emerging customer segments, I&M made significant strides in enhancing customer touchpoints.
+A majority of our customers can now access financial services online with 83% of the customers across the Group classified as digitally active.
+In Kenya, we launched several initiatives informed by customer feedback, including the third phase of the #Nisare campaign supporting sole proprietors by removing bank-to-mobile charges for small businesses.
+Additionally, the mobile banking app now offers short-term loans, providing 30day credit and buy-now-pay-later options through partnerships with select vendors.
 In Rwanda, we introduced online onboarding, broadening access to financial services via mobile and web applications.
 Similarly in Tanzania, the Bank enhanced Retail and SME value propositions as it optimized the distribution network through digital improvements to better meet customer needs.